iloveicedgreentea/GoWatchIt/readme.md

         "notifyOnLoad": true,
         // name of the endpoint in HA to send notification to.
 Look at the notify service in HA to see endpoints "notifyEndpointName": "mobile_app_iphone",
-        // which author you want.
-None or blank will find the best match according to ezbeq application "preferredAuthor": "aron7awol" || "mobe1969" || "none" || "" },
+        // which author you want. none or blank will find the best match according to ezbeq application "preferredAuthor": "aron7awol" || "mobe1969" || "none" || "" },
     "main": {